 Level II (Repeated or more serious first-time violations)

-- Referral to Wellness Center for individual meeting.
+- Referral to Wellness Center for individual meeting with the Assistant Director of Wellness and Health Promotion.

 - Confidential notification of parents, academic advisor, athletic coach, co- curricular program directors or others as appropriate.